Birthmarks, Freckles, and Port Stains Overview

 - Moles – Also known as nevi or nevus, moles are a general term for a tan, brown, or black discoloration on the skin that may be present at birth or develop later in life.
 It is important to monitor moles for any changes in size, color, texture, and sensation to determine whether or not they have become cancerous.

 Depending on your form of vascular pigmentation and specific skin type, your best treatments may vary.
-However, the insight of a skilled dermatologist will help you better understand how to treat these conditions for the best looking and longest lasting results possible.
+However, the insight of a skilled dermatologist in San Diego will help you better understand how to treat these conditions for the best looking and longest lasting results possible.

 IPL, or intense pulsed light, is a good option for treating superficial red and brown birthmarks, along with other conditions that cause redness, such as rosacea, sun damage, and spider veins.
 An IPL treatment is gentle and effective, with no recovery time required.
 IPL can be used safely on the face, arms, chest, back, legs, and hands!